 - Check your thermostat setting.
 Turning it down just 1oC (2oF) is enough to save you money.

-By replacing your conventional thermostats with electronic or smart thermostats, you could save up to 10% on heating costs every year.
+By replacing your conventional thermostats with electronic thermostats, you could save up to 10% on heating costs every year.

 - Replace as many conventional thermostats as possible.